 Orthopedic mattresses are designed with back pain in mind, often abbreviated to “ortho mattress”.
 They are extra firm mattresses designed to distribute weight and provide extra support to the spine by taking the weight off of your hips, shoulders, and neck.
 This allows your spine to sit comfortably and fully relax while you sleep.

 They are usually spring mattresses but you often find hybrid mattresses as well which is a combination of spring and memory foam.
 This are especially good as the memory foam lets the heavier parts sink deeper while the springs maintain a good level of firmness.
 Sometimes you get a hybrid of spring and latex which helps give the mattress a lot of extra bounce which can make for a really great sleep if you’re prone to moving around.

 Orthopaedic and firm mattresses are best for people who are heavier, generally above around 18 stone.

 Memory Foam Mattresses

 Memory foam is great for back pain because of its great ability to mould around your body while you sleep.
-This gives your back and joints maximum support by allowing your body to sink in only as deep as it needs to keeping your spine aligned and your back happy.
+This gives your back and joints maximum support by allowing your body to sink in only as deep as it needs to keep your spine aligned and your back happy.

 The problem with memory foam can be that you get stuck in the same position all night because you’ve created too much of a groove.
 And unfortunately, this can cause you to wake up with a stiff back!
 Absolutely not what you need when that’s the problem you’re trying to solve.
 This can generally be resolved though by choosing a hybrid memory foam and spring mattress, that gives you just enough bounce back to be able to move in your sleep and stops you getting sore.
 More on memory foam mattresses.